rajivaPavan/pintos-projects/src/userprog/DESIGNDOC.md

 ---- ALGORITHMS ----

->> A2: Briefly describe how you implemented argument parsing.
-How do
+> A2: Briefly describe how you implemented argument parsing.

+When a new process is created using the `process_execute` function, the name of the thread to be created is extracted from the filename parameter.
+This is done by using the `strtok_r` function to tokenize the filename parameter and extract the first token, which represents the name of the executable file.
+The extracted name is then used as the name of the new thread that will be created to run the executable.

+Moving on to the `start_process` function; Technically, the parameter `file_name_` in `static void start_process (void *file_name_)` consists of the file name of the executable and arguements passed along with it.
+Therefore, it was renamed to `command_` which was a more suitable variable name.

->> you arrange for the elements of argv[] to be in the right order?
+> How do you arrange for the elements of argv[] to be in the right order?

+The `stack_arguments` function is used to set up the user stack for a new process.
+It takes a string of arguments (`args`) and a pointer to the stack pointer (`esp`) as input.

+The function first tokenizes the `args` string using `strtok_r` and stores the tokens in an array called `argv`.
+It also counts the number of arguments in the `argc` variable.

+Next, the function pushes the arguments to the stack in reverse order.
+It does this by iterating over the `argv` array in reverse order and pushing each argument to the stack using `memcpy` function.
+It also word-aligns the stack pointer by adding padding bytes if necessary.

+After pushing the arguments to the stack, the function pushes a null sentinel to mark the end of the argument list.
+It then pushes the addresses of the arguments to the stack in reverse order.

+Finally, the function pushes the address of the `argv` array to the stack, followed by the value of `argc`.
+It also pushes a fake return address to the stack.

 >> How do you avoid overflowing the stack page?

 ---- RATIONALE ----

->> A3: Why does Pintos implement strtok_r() but not strtok()?
+> A3: Why does Pintos implement strtok_r() but not strtok()?

+Unlike `strtok`, `strtok_r` is thread safe.

->> A4: In Pintos, the kernel separates commands into a executable name
->> and arguments.
-In Unix-like systems, the shell does this
+> A4: In Pintos, the kernel separates commands into a executable name and arguments.
+In Unix-like systems, the shell does this separation.
->> separation.
 Identify at least two advantages of the Unix approach.

+Memory used by the kernel to seperate the commands into executable name and arguments is saved, when this is handled by ther shell.

 			     SYSTEM CALLS
 			     ============